 Childhood Sexual Abuse Has Lifelong Effects

 Experiencing sexual abuse as a child is a traumatic experience that can have lasting effects on a person's adulthood.
 A study published in Frontiers discovered that childhood sexual abuse (CSA) is a strong predictor of lifetime psychopathology and can lead to long-term consequences that impact a person in every stage of life.
-Here’s what you need to know.
+Here’s what our childhood sexual abuse lawyers think you need to know.

 When Does a Person Experience Childhood Sexual Abuse?

 Childhood sexual abuse (CSA) is any type of sexual contact between a child and an adult.
 Sexual abuse includes actual or threat of touching or forced sexual intercourse, including oral, anal, or genital penetration of a child who cannot fully comprehend or give informed consent.
 It can also include non-contact activities, such as having a child view sexually explicit material or being exposed to sexual language.

 CSA can have lasting effects on a person's life well into adulthood.
 The study also revealed that CSA could impact an individual in their adulthood by causing them to have amnestic episodes, nightmares, flashbacks, depersonalization, derealization, and persisting dissociation.

 In addition to personal health challenges, CSA survivors often find it difficult to develop and maintain healthy relationships, both personal and professional.
 They may find it hard to trust people, which can lead to communication problems.
 CSA survivors may also struggle with mental health disorders that make it difficult to cope with day-to-day life.

 Childhood Sexual Abuse (CSA) and Its Impacts on Brain Development